 Course Evaluations: Your Chance to Effect Change

-Why does your Student Support Specialist email you near the end of each course, asking you to fill out your course evaluations?
+Why does your Student Support Specialist email you near the end of each course, asking you to fill out your online course evaluations?
 Does anyone even look at them?

 What are course evaluations?